OK, are you sitting down? Then let us begin:

 Although these differences might seem to be relevant only when translating fiction, they also apply in academic writing or non-fiction, especially when it involves rendering the speech of real-world individuals into that of their American or British counterparts to give a sense of their social background and education.
 But even in academic writing, or journalism, there are differences.
 Here, then, is a brief summary:

 Many words are spelled differently.
-Here are just some of the best-known examples (for a more comprehensive list, see):
+Here are just some of the best-known examples (for a more comprehensive list, see UK vs US spelling list):

-Many words—such as braces, chips, dummy, fanny, first floor, football, gas, mad, pants, pavement, pissed, rubber, subway, trainers, trolley, and vest—have completely different meaning in the two countries (for a full list, see).
+Many words—such as braces, chips, dummy, fanny, first floor, football, gas, mad, pants, pavement, pissed, rubber, subway, trainers, trolley, and vest—have completely different meaning in the two countries (for a full list, see the list in Wikipedia).

 Different terms for the same concept